DomSas/2D-unet/README.md

 ## Contents of each file:

+### u-net_augmentation1.py
+Contains code to train with generator that generates augmented samples with Albumentations library.
+Code is based on <https://github.com/mjkvaak/ImageDataAugmentor>

 ### data_preprocess2021mar.ipynb
 Loading and preprocessing input data.
 This file includes also 2D U-Net model, which is there just to predict images with already pretrained weights.
 After this prediction, slices of predicted images can be saved.